Conventional Fixed Rate Mortgages

 Adjustable Rate Mortgages (ARMs) 3/1 ARM, 5/1 ARM, 7/1 ARM, 10/1 ARM

 Adjustable-rate mortgages include interest payments which shift during the loan’s term, depending on current market conditions.
 Typically, these loans carry a fixed-interest rate for a set period of time before adjusting.

 HARP 2.0 is a refinance option for homeowners that are "underwater," meaning they owe more on their home than their home is worth.

-FHA home loans are mortgages which are insured by the Federal Housing Administration (FHA), allowing borrowers to get low mortgage rates with a minimal to 0% down payment prorgrams available, programs available with 100% financing.
+FHA home loans are mortgages which are insured by the Federal Housing Administration (FHA), allowing borrowers to get low mortgage rates with 0% down payment prorgrams available, programs available with 100% financing.

 VA loans are mortgages guaranteed by the Department of Veteran Affairs.
-These loans offer military veterans exceptional benefits, including low interest rates, and no down payment requirement and up to 103 percent financing with no monthly mortgage insurance.
+These loans offer military veterans exceptional benefits, including low interest rates, and no down payment requirement and no monthly mortgage insurance.
 This program was designed to help military veterans realize the American dream of home ownership.

 USDA-Rural Development Loans